wong-justin/melee-bot/livemelee/documentation.md

 Notes on commands:

-- After a command, a period `.` is printed on a newline as a visual confirmation.
+- After executing a command, a period `.` is printed on a newline as a visual confirmation.
 - You could make a command function that takes multiple args. eg.
 `>>> cmd a b 10` would call `func_for_cmd('a','b','10')`
 But there's limitations because of `argparse`: